HarvestStat/HarvestStat/README.md

 The Global Subnational Crop Data (GSCD) is a repository that contains cleaned and harmonized subnational global crop production data from various sources, including the Famine [Early Warning Systems Network (FEWS NET)](https://fews.net/) of the United States Agency for International Development (USAID) and the Food and Agriculture Organization (FAO).</br>

-This repository provides access to a comprehensive dataset that allows researchers, policymakers, and stakeholders to explore trends and patterns in crop production at the subnational level, enabling better-informed decisions related to food security, trade, and development.</br>
+This repository provides access to a comprehensive crop dataset that allows researchers, policymakers, and stakeholders to explore trends and patterns from  the subnational to the global level, enabling better-informed decisions related to food security, trade, and development.</br>

 ## Data Sources
 The data in this repository is compiled from various sources, including: